Bicycle helmets

 - the straps around your chin are firm, not slack, and the straps make a ‘v’ just under your ears

-- it has a sticker showing it meets the Australian/New Zealand Standard AS/NZS 2063.
+- it has a label showing it meets any of the approved safety standards.

 For children’s helmets, measure the size of your child’s head just above your child’s eyes and ears.
 Select a helmet to fit a head of that size.